Empirically-Supported Treatments for Trauma – TRMA 840

 Discussions are collaborative learning experiences.
 Therefore, the student will be using all the technical means available to us to make this both a fun and academically thought-provoking experience.
 The goal of this course’s Discussions is to engage in an enjoyable, meaningful conversation almost like in a classroom setting.

 The student will complete 2 Discussions in this course.
-The student will post of thread of at least 500 words by 11:59 p.m.
+The student will post a thread of at least 500 words by 11:59 p.m.
 (ET) on Thursday of the assigned Module: Week.
 The student must then post 1 reply of at least 250 words by 11:59 p.m.
 (ET) on Sunday of the assigned Module: Week.
-For each thread, students must support their assertions with at least 4 scholarly citations in APA format.
+For each thread, the student must support his/her assertions with at least 4 scholarly citations in APA format.
 Any sources cited must have been published within the last five years.
 Acceptable sources include course learning, articles or publications from traumatology experts, Christian counseling authors, biblical scholars, and other scholarly publications.

 Reflection Journal Assignments (3)